turbot/steampipe-plugin-aws/docs/tables/aws_tagging_resource.md

   aws_tagging_resource;
 ```

-### List of resources where resource is compliant with the effective tag policy
+### List resources which are compliant with effective tag policy

 ```sql
 select